Cabernet Cranberry and Blueberry Sauce

 I love fresh cranberry sauce, but I never make it with just cranberries.
 Too boring.

-I add pineapple and mango, or work in oranges and ginger.
+Instead, I add pineapple and mango or work in oranges and ginger.
 This year, I doctored up the cranberries with cabernet sauvignon and blueberries, and this blend is my favorite ever.
 I had to refrain from eating the whole batch in a day.
 So good.

-This cranberry blueberry sauce is like drinking wine and eating jam all in one, with texture, sweetness, tartness, and juicy berries in full force.
+This blueberry and cranberry sauce is like drinking wine and eating jam all in one, with texture, sweetness, tartness, and juicy berries in full force.

-If you’ve never made cranberry sauce using fresh cranberries and your only experience with it is from a can, and you think you ‘don’t like cranberries’, I don’t blame you.
+If you’ve never made cranberry sauce using fresh cranberries and your only experience with it is traditional cranberry sauce from a can, and you think you ‘don’t like cranberries’, I don’t blame you.

 That’s like saying you don’t like cheese if your only experience has been eating Cheeze Whiz.
 There’s just no comparison.